 There are many other portable baby bed options that are good options for slightly older babies.
 As babies learn how to sit up, roll over and generally move around more they need a slightly bigger baby bed.
 Until a baby is almost 2 years old, I think they need to be in some type of baby travel bed when sleeping on a boat to be safe.
 This is when it gets particularly challenging with the small amount of floor space you have on a boat.

-Here are some good travel baby beds that would work well with for babies older than 6 months sleeping on a boat:
+Here are some good travel baby beds that would work well with for babies and toddlers in need of a pack-n-play to sleep on a boat: